top of page

 Red’s the color of stop signs, right?
 So, it makes sense that galleries might’ve chosen it to say, “Stop dreaming, this artwork’s taken!”

-The kicker?
 Even gallery owners don’t know the full story!
 When asked, they shrug and say, “It’s just what we do.”
 It’s like asking why we put pineapple on pizza - nobody’s sure, but it keeps happening.

 🔴The Red Dot’s Shady Side